 WELCOME TO THE NEW ART MARKET!

-With the third edition of Superfine! now under our belt, we've been taking time to reflect on all the perspective that we've gained over the past two years.
-Superfine! has always been about building a sustainable art market that opens up art collecting to a new generation of aficionados while also preserving a sophisticated, high-quality fair environment that appeals to even the most dyed-in-the-wool collector.
-Our guiding theory has always been that there's a barely-tapped market of art-lovers who generally hold professional jobs, own their own homes, and range from roughly 25 to 45 in age, but have never considered themselves serious art collectors (despite having a strong appreciation for art, aesthetics, and culture.)
-It's been our mission to reach these newer members of the art market and help our exhibitors captivate their attention and match them with artwork they love.
+With the third edition of Superfine! now in the rear view, we've been taking time to reflect on the perspective that we've gained over the past two years.
+Superfine! has always stood for a new and sustainable art market that opens up art collecting for newly minted aficionados while preserving a sophisticated, high-quality fair environment - one that appeals to even the most dyed-in-the-wool collector.
+There's a barely-tapped market of would-be collectors who generally hold professional jobs, own their own homes, and range from roughly 25 to 45 in age, and it's our primary job to build the bridge between appreciating art and collecting it for all of these new collectors.
 Our recent NYC fair was a perfect realization of that mission, where everyone from veteran collectors to members of our logistics and sound production team fell in love with artwork, and became Superfine! collectors.

 As we've grown Superfine! we've always made sure that on the exhibitor end, we're a fair that's friendly to the goals of both professional, independent artists and passionate dealers/brick-and-mortar galleries looking to tap into an engaged and growing new collector base.
 With that in mind, we've assembled a few core observations and pointers geared towards even more successful presentations, both within and outside of Superfine! fairs.
 Feel free to adapt, adopt, and use any of these - we hope they're helpful and lead to strong sales and success at Superfine! and throughout the year!